 Students who find it necessary to drop a course after drop/add should visit the Graduate Division to obtain a Course Schedule Change Request form.
 The form requires signatures of the student, academic adviser and Senior Associate Dean.
 To add a class, the student must also have the signature of the instructor of the course to be added.
 After completion of the form, the student should return it to the Graduate Division.
 The student will then follow the procedure described here: https://student.ufl.edu/dropadd.html.
-International office to drop a course following the drop/add deadline.
+International Students must receive approval from the International Office to drop a course following the drop/add deadline.